 Players shall not wear anything that could be dangerous to themselves or another player, including hard casts, watches, jewelry (including post earrings), hair clips, and eyeglasses with metal frames.

 HOW WILL I KNOW WHICH TEAM MY CHILD IS ON?
-The league will distribute rosters to coaches by mid-August.
+The league will distribute rosters to coaches by mid-February.
 Once a coach has the roster, he/she will notify each player on the team.
-If you have not heard from a coach by August 24, please send an e-mail to email@example.com or call 568-0400.
+If you have not heard from a coach by August 22, please send an e-mail to email@example.com or call 702-568-0400.

 WHEN AND WHERE ARE PRACTICES?
 A parent volunteer will coach your child’s team (if you volunteer to coach, you get to set the practice times and locations!).
 The coach will contact you regarding practice times and locations.
 Soccer is a team sport, and it is important for players to attend practices regularly.

 ARE THERE ADDITIONAL TRAINING OPPORTUNITIES FOR MY CHILD?
 SNSA offers our Player Technical Training program (PTT), free to all registered players in the U5-U12 age divisions.
 We also offer Goalkeeper training for players in the U9-U14 age divisions.
-PTT and Goalkeeper training consist of four weekly training sessions conducted by the training staff of the Heat FC, SNSA’s competitive soccer program.
-Check our website at www.snsasoccer.com for more information about PTT.
+PTT and Goalkeeper training consist of four weekly training sessions under the direction of the training staff of the Heat FC, SNSA’s competitive soccer program.
+Check out our PTT page for more information about the PTT program.
 SNSA partners offer off-season camps (during winter break, spring break and summer break) at an additional cost for players that may be interested in additional soccer training.

 WHERE WILL THE GAMES BE PLAYED?
 SNSA purchases permits from the City of Henderson and Clark County for fields in the Henderson and South Valley area.
 The number of teams in your child’s age group will determine where games are played.
-Some fields we may be using are Acacia Park, Anthem Hills Park, Cactus Wren Park, Heritage Park, Russell Road Recreation Complex and Green Valley HS.
-Field locations will be posted on our website at www.snsasoccer.com when they become available.
+Some fields we may be using are Acacia Park, Anthem Hills Park, Cactus Wren Park, Heritage Park, Russell Road Recreation Complex and Aventura Park.
+Field locations will be posted on the FIELDS section of the website when they become available.

 WHEN WILL THE GAMES BE PLAYED?
-Games are scheduled to start on September 12, 2015.
+Games are scheduled to start on September 10, 2016.
 Most games will be played on Saturdays, though some older age groups may have some weeknight games.
 Schedules will be distributed to coaches and will be posted on the website the first weekend in March.
 Season play will end on or before November 12, 2016.
 SNSA will host our Henderson Cup tournament (optional event for U7-HS teams) the weekend of November 18-20, 2016.

 WHAT ABOUT PLAYING TIME?
 By rule, players should play a minimum of half the game minutes in regular season games.
 Coaches may reduce a player's playing time (with prior approval of the league) as a disciplinary measure if necessary, including a reduction in the playing time of a player that habitually misses practice.
 The minimum playing time rule does not apply during tournament play.